Updated May 2020

 The BCSE is a rigorous examination and reflects veterinary educational standards within the USA and Canada.
 ECFVG candidates are encouraged to review the BCSE blueprint and reference list found in this Candidate Bulletin to gain a better understanding of the content covered on this examination.
 Candidates are also encouraged to critically consider whether the veterinary education they received is sufficient to provide them with the necessary knowledge to perform at a passing level on the BCSE.

 In addition to the 220-minute test session, your four-hour testing appointment will include a brief tutorial to introduce you to computer-based testing and an exit evaluation at the end of the examination.
+You are encouraged to visit the BCSE practice test session in the BCSE bulletin to review the general tutorial of Prometric’s testing system before you take the BCSE.

 No candidate is expected to obtain a perfect score on the BCSE.
 However, in the opinion of the ECFVG, every candidate should have considerable familiarity with the subject matter of each question.
 A candidate should look for the best choice and not be misled by other choices that may be only partially true.
 Only one choice may be marked for each question.